loretoparisi/keyphraseextraction/README.md

 ## How to prepare the document
 First, you need to retrie your document or paper Title, Abstract and Text.
 To convert your paper to text use a pdf converter like [PDFElement](https://pdf.wondershare.com/).
 To copy the text into a string use [this](https://onlinetexttools.com/json-stringify-text) tool.
+We use [this](https://arxiv.org/abs/1901.04831) pre-print as example, **EXPLOITING SYNCHRONIZED LYRICS AND VOCAL FEATURES FOR MUSIC EMOTION DETECTION**

 ## How to extract key phrases
 As soon as you have filled the variables `title`, `abstract` and `text`, you can run the available algorithms: